 Under the first approach, repeated monitoring test assessments are collapsed over time to give a single candidate test result (positive or negative).
-The presence of a positive candidate test result within a fixed time period (e.g. within 6 months of diagnosis/study completion) of the positive reference standard value is treated as a true positive, positives outwith this period are false positives, participants who tested negative through the period are either true negative (if there is no positive reference standard test within the follow-up period) or false negative (if not).
-Under the primary analysis, monitoring sensitivity and specificity of the tests will be compared using McNemar's statistical test (with 95% confidence intervals produced using Newcombe's method).(Newcombe 1998) Sensitivity analyses will include assessment of alternative definitions of a positive test result in a monitoring setting (e.g. using only the test result at diagnosis/study completion), and consider combinations of tests.
+The presence of any positive candidate test result prior to the last FFA conducted is treated as a positive candidate test.
+It is a true positive if the participant has a positive local FFA during the follow-up period and a false positive if not.
+Participants who tested negative (for the candidate test) throughout are either true negative (if there is no positive local FFA within the follow-up period) or false negative (if not).
+Under the primary analysis, monitoring sensitivity and specificity of the tests will be compared using McNemar's statistical test (with 95% confidence intervals produced using Newcombe's method).(Newcombe 1998) Secondary analyses will include assessment of alternative definitions of a positive test result in a monitoring setting (e.g. using only the test result at diagnosis/study completion and only using test results in the last six months of follow-up), and consider combinations of tests.
 Sensitivity, specificity, positive and negative likelihood ratios and (when possible) the area under the receiver operating characteristics curve will be calculated (with 95% confidence intervals) for each test using FFA test results as assessed by the responsible ophthalmologist as the reference standard (Zhou 2002, Altman 2000).
-A secondary analysis will use an alternative reference standard of FFA test results as assessed by the reading centre.
-A ROC curve for each imaging test will be produced and the area under the ROC curve will also be formally compared between technologies.
-(DeLong 1988) All analyses will be conducted at 5% (2 sided) significance level with 95% confidence intervals produced where appropriate.
+Secondary analyses will use alternative reference standards: FFA test results as assessed by the reading centre (rather than locally assessed FFA) and a clinical reference standard taking into account all available clinical data.
+A ROC curve for each imaging test will be produced and the area under the ROC curve will also be formally compared between technologies.(DeLong 1988) All analyses will be conducted at 5% (2 sided) significance level with 95% confidence intervals produced where appropriate.

 A GEE modelling approach will be used to allow the simultaneous modelling of sensitivity and specificity in a regression framework and use of multiple test results per participants over time.
-The score test from the GEE model can be viewed as a generalisation of McNemars test and will be used to formally compare sensitivity and specificity between tests.
-(Leisenring 1998) A GEE modelling has the advantage of allow a flexible regression framework (with easy comparison between tests), allowing for clustering of observations by participants and incomplete data without only requiring extensive distributional assumptions.
+A GEE modelling has the advantage of allow a flexible regression framework (with easy comparison between tests), allowing for clustering of observations by participants and incomplete data without only requiring extensive distributional assumptions.

-Sensitivity analyses will be conducted to assess the impact of severity of nAMD at the time of conversion.
-Further sensitivity analyses will look at the impact of varying the test cut-off for relevant tests (varying positive test definition of the patient's subjective assessment to "worse" and of the visual acuity test to 4/6 letters) to explore possible threshold effects.
-Additionally, using a combination of tests under simple approaches (e.g. both positive or either positive) or by generating a prognostic rule using multivariable logistic regression model, instead of a single test under the diagnosis analysis approach.(Miettinen 1998) Specifically, the impact of combining OCT with fundus evaluation, Amsler test, patient's subjective assessment of vision, or visual acuity tests will be considered.
+Sensitivity analyses will look at the impact of varying the test cut-off for relevant tests (eg. varying positive test definition of the patient's subjective assessment to "worse" and of the visual acuity test to 20 letters) to explore possible threshold effects.
+Additionally, using a combination of tests under simple approaches (e.g. both positive or either positive), instead of a single test under the diagnosis analysis approach).
+Specifically, the impact of combining OCT with fundus evaluation, Amsler test, patient's subjective assessment of vision, or visual acuity tests will be considered.